Asabeneh/30-Days-Of-Python/readme.md

         Example
         1 + j, 2 + 4j
 #### String
- A collection of one or more characters under in single or double quote.
+ A collection of one or more characters under a single or double quote.
 If a string is more than one sentence we use triple quote.

  **Example:**
 ```py